Friday, February 26, 2021

-Matt Piantedosi has been active in the electrical industry for two decades, in all aspects from plan review, installation, electrical inspections, and commissioning.
-He has an electrical engineering degree and currently holds electrician licenses in Massachusetts, Rhode Island, and New Hampshire.
+Matt Piantedosi is a Senior Solar Energy Consultant with Ridgeline Energy Analytics.
+He has been active in the electrical industry for over two decades, in all aspects from plan review, installation, electrical inspections, and commissioning.
+He has an electrical engineering degree, currently holds electrical licenses in Massachusetts and Rhode Island, and is a NABCEP Certified PV System Inspector.
 He has trained thousands of industry professionals on solar PV electrical code compliance, best installation practices, and also hundreds of first responders on solar PV fire safety.
 He is an Executive Board Member of the International Association of Electrical Inspectors (IAEI) Paul Revere Chapter in Boston.

 July 1, 2020 - Ridgeline Energy Analytics, a woman-owned and rapidly growing energy efficiency and renewable energy consulting firm, announced that it received national certifications as a Women’s Business Enterprise (WBE) and a Woman Owned Small Business (WOSB) under the WOSB Federal Contract Program by the Center for Women and Enterprise (CWE), a regional certifying partner of the Women’s Business Enterprise National Council (WBENC).
 Ridgeline is also certified in Massachusetts and Illinois as a Women Business Enterprise (WBE).